zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 // package.json
 ...
 "scripts": {
-  "relay": "reason-relay-compiler",
+  "relay": "rescript-relay-compiler",
-  "relay:watch": "reason-relay-compiler --watch"
+  "relay:watch": "rescript-relay-compiler --watch"
 }
 ```

-> Notice that we're calling `reason-relay-compiler`, and not `relay-compiler`.
-This is because ReasonRelay adds a thin layer on top of the regular `relay-compiler`.
-Read more about [the Relay compiler and how ReasonRelay uses it here](the-compiler).
+> Notice that we're calling `rescript-relay-compiler`, and not `relay-compiler`.
+This is because RescriptRelay adds a thin layer on top of the regular `relay-compiler`.
+Read more about [the Relay compiler and how RescriptRelay uses it here](the-compiler).

 Now you have two scripts set up; one for running the compiler once, and one for running it in watch-mode.